Tag: Catherine West

 The below Parliamentary question was asked by Catherine West on 2016-10-07.

-Nothing has yet been decided on whether the UK will continue participation in the European Centre for Disease Control after leaving the European Union.
+Nothing has yet been decided on whether the United Kingdom will continue participation in the European Centre for Disease Control after leaving the European Union.
 Officials in both the Department of Health and the Department for Exiting the European Union are considering the position and options available to us with the aim of achieving the best outcome for the UK health system and for the UK as a whole.

 • Catherine West – 2016 Parliamentary Question to the Home Office